Quick Answer

 7. A wide array of products

-It would help if you had an agent that could offer you a wide range of coverage options.
-This includes both liability and property insurance.
-If you are a first-time homebuyer, you may have not yet considered what type of coverage to purchase.
-An agent can help you compare the different types of coverage available, ensure you are getting the right amount of coverage, and work with you to find ranges that fit your needs.
-Independent agents who are members of organizations like the Independent Insurance Agents and Brokers of America (IIABA) typically have access to dozens of carriers, including standard market insurers, surplus lines markets, and specialty programs — a breadth that far exceeds what a single-carrier captive agent can offer.
+You need an agent who can offer a range of coverage options across both liability and property insurance.
+First-time homebuyers often haven’t yet thought through what type of coverage they actually need.
+An agent can help you compare different policy types, confirm you’re carrying the right amount of coverage, and find options that fit your budget.
+Independent agents who are members of organizations like the Independent Insurance Agents and Brokers of America (IIABA) typically have access to dozens of carriers, including standard market insurers, surplus lines markets, and specialty programs, a breadth that far exceeds what a single-carrier captive agent can offer.

 8. Technical know-how

-A good insurance agent will know the ins and outs of different types of policies, how they work and how they are different.
-If you’re looking for a new home or moving to a new state, an agent will be able to help you with this and make sure you have the right coverage.
-Technical proficiency includes understanding policy forms, endorsements, exclusions, and how coverages like dwelling replacement cost, personal liability limits, and scheduled personal property riders interact.
+An agent with real technical depth knows how different types of policies work, what distinguishes them, and how they apply to your specific situation.
+Moving to a new state, buying an older home, or adding a detached structure all create coverage questions that require someone who understands policy forms at a granular level.
+Technical proficiency means understanding endorsements, exclusions, and how coverages like dwelling replacement cost, personal liability limits, and scheduled personal property riders interact.
 The Chartered Property Casualty Underwriter (CPCU) designation, awarded by The Institutes, is widely regarded as the gold standard of technical knowledge in the property and casualty insurance industry.

 9. Help you shop for the right coverage

-A good insurance agent will be able to help you shop for the proper coverage.
-They will know how to find a policy that has the right amount of coverage and one that is affordable.
-They will also be able to compare different ranges, so you don’t end up paying too much or getting something not needed or used.
-Tools like those provided by Policygenius and independent agents working through comparative rating platforms allow consumers to benchmark quotes from multiple carriers — including companies like Chubb, Hippo, and Erie Insurance — to ensure they are not overpaying for their coverage.
+Knowing how to find the right policy, not just the cheapest one, is a skill.
+The right agent will compare different options, confirm the coverage amounts are appropriate, and flag any gaps before you sign.
+Tools like those provided by Policygenius and independent agents working through comparative rating platforms allow consumers to benchmark quotes from multiple carriers, including companies like Chubb, Hippo, and Erie Insurance, to ensure they are not overpaying for their coverage.

 10. Get you the best price

-A good agent will be able to negotiate a better deal for you.
-They will work hard to get you the lowest price for your coverage and know how to use all of the available resources, including the internet, to make sure you get the best deal possible.
+Price matters, and a skilled agent knows how to work for a better deal.
+They understand the available resources, including online rating tools, and will apply every applicable discount to your quote.
 According to data analyzed by Consumer Reports, homeowners who actively shop their policies with a qualified independent agent rather than auto-renewing with their existing carrier can save an average of $300–$500 annually, with larger savings available in high-risk states like Florida, California, and Texas where the insurance market is especially competitive.

 | Quality | Why It Matters | How to Verify It | Impact on Annual Premium |